xuanyudo/Pca_Apriori-Algorithm/PCA/README.md

 and [pca|svd|tsne] is three algorithms you can pick from.
 Omitting this option will result in running pca algorithm in default, and inputting wrong option will result an error.

+## Result
+Program will result in generating a graph after reduction process. and the graph will be show using matplotlib library.